muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --nohints
-Diables the "Did you know" hints when running Skyscraper.
+Disables the "Did you know" hints when running Skyscraper.
 Consider setting this in [`config.ini`](CONFIGINI.md) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes --nohints